 Commissioned by IOSH, studies were undertaken by teams from the Institute of Occupational Medicine, Loughborough University, Cranfield University and the universities of Nottingham, Reading and Portsmouth, under the direction of Professor Robert Dingwall.

 The findings are examined in a book, Health and Safety in a Changing World, edited by Prof Dingwall and former IOSH executive director of strategic development, Shelley Frost, and published by Routledge.
-Papers on the research projects feature in the October 2016 edition of our academic journal, Policy and Practice in Health and Safety (PPHS).

 You can read a summary of the key findings or take a look at the individual reports below.